parsa-epfl/cloudsuite/docs/benchmarks/data-caching.md

     $ docker exec -it dc-client /bin/bash /entrypoint.sh --m="S&W" --S=28 --D=10240 --w=8 --T=1

-(`m` - the mode of operation, `S&W` means scale the dataset and warm up the server, `w` - number of client threads which has to be divisible to the number of servers, `S` - scaling factor, `D` - target server memory, `T` - statistics interval).
+(`m` - the mode of operation, `S&W` means scale the dataset and warm up the server, `w` - number of client threads which has to be divisible by the number of servers, `S` - scaling factor, `D` - target server memory, `T` - statistics interval).

 If the scaled file is already created, but the server is not warmed up, use the following command to warm up the server. `W` refers to the _warm-up_ mode of operation.